 As far as video game characters go, Bayonetta was built with one thing in mind.
-The suit, the heels, the British accent, even the glasses, all there for sex appeal.
+The suit, the heels, the librarian glasses, all there for sex appeal.
 But would she have been sexier if she was less "Japanese"?

-I mean, let's face it, accent aside (at least in the Western version) she's still a very Japanese character, with her flowing locks, ornate pendant and quirks like shoes that are also guns.
+I mean, let's face it, accent aside (at least in the Western version) she's still a very Japanese character, with ornate detailing and quirks like shoes that are also guns.
 As you'd expect, since Bayonetta was a Japanese game!

 So it's interesting to see these images by concept artist Wesley Burt (who we featured yesterday), done as a rough little test with Sega (that obviously nothing came of) back when the game was still in development.

 Seeing as the character was a hit with gamers regardless of how Japanese she was, a more Western take on her form wasn't needed, but some of these designs (some of which look like they're for Jeanne) are still great.
 I like how she's a little less "stripper librarian" and more "queen of the badlands".
 And how her hair is used a little more practically than in the actual game.